-Each entity, each BU/SU, carries out first-level controls on structural risks and is responsible for regularly assessing risks incurred, producing the risk report and developing and implementing hedging options.
+Each entity, each BU/SU, manages its structural risks and is responsible for regularly assessing risks incurred, producing the risk report and developing and implementing hedging options.
 Each entity, each BU/SU is required to comply with Group standards and to adhere to the limits assigned to it.